 “Major suppliers of fossil fuels” are those that supply at least 450,000 litres of fuel a year, which includes Shell.
 (For the latest information on RTFO targets and European fuel specification requirements, please refer to the Department for Transport’s website.)

-The RFTO target is typically met through the use of bio-derived ethanol in petrol and Fatty Acid Methyl Ester (FAME) in diesel, which are blended into Shell’s UK fuel products in compliance with current UK fuels specifications (up to 5% ethanol in petrol and up to 7% FAME in diesel fuel).
-This means that, in the UK, Shell regular unleaded and Shell V-Power unleaded are likely to contain some ethanol, but it will not be present at more than 5% (in accordance with current UK specification requirements).
+The RFTO target is typically met through the use of bio-derived ethanol in petrol and Fatty Acid Methyl Ester (FAME) in diesel, which are blended into Shell’s UK fuel products in compliance with current UK fuels specifications.
+Shell Regular Diesel and Shell V-Power Diesel both contain up to 7% FAME.
+Shell Regular Unleaded contains up to 10% ethanol following the governments E10 introduction in 2021, whilst Shell V-Power Unleaded contains no more than 5%.
+This is in accordance with current UK specification requirements.